Cyprus company formation

 Updated:

 Incorporating a company in Cyprus is easier and faster than in most European countries.
-The process is initiated with an application for name approval, and then the Registrar of Companies processes the registration.
+The process begins with an application for name approval, followed by the Registrar of Companies processing the registration.
 The company will be incorporated within 7-10 days.

 Company formation involves the procedures and steps taken before registering the company.
 Company incorporation requires preparing the Memorandum and Articles of Association, which set out the rules of the company and the responsibilities of the directors and shareholders.

-If a company formation and registration are to be handled by a law firm in Cyprus, due diligence regarding the company’s beneficial owners is mandatory before registration.
+If a company formation and registration are handled by a law firm in Cyprus, due diligence regarding the company's beneficial owners is mandatory before registration.

 Contents ˅